Floorp-Projects/Floorp/docs/contributing/contribution_quickref.rst

 Running all the tests for Firefox takes a very long time and requires multiple operating systems with various configurations.
-To build Firefox and run its tests on continuous integration servers (CI), multiple :ref:`options to select tasks <Selectors>` are available.
+To build Firefox and run its tests on continuous integration servers (CI), two commands are available:

-To automatically select the tasks that are most likely to be affected by your changes, run:

 .. code-block:: shell

-    $ ./mach try auto
+    $ ./mach try chooser

-To select tasks manually using a fuzzy search interface, run:
+To select jobs running a fuzzy search:

 .. code-block:: shell